Pablo Rodríguez Grez: Military dictatorship

-He dissolved the movement after Pinochet's coup in 1973.
+Rodríguez dissolved the movement after Pinochet's coup in 1973.
 He tried to gain Pinochet's trust, even though he disagreed with the economic policy adopted, which was liberal and he was corporatist.
-Pinochet ignored many of Rodríguez's advice and did not have much influence on the regime, even though he played a leading role in the coup that toppled Allende.
+Pinochet ignored much of the advice from Rodríguez, who did not have much influence on the regime, even though he played a leading role in the coup that toppled Allende.
 He advised Pinochet not to respect the courts and crack down on Christian Democracy, saying that his supporters wanted the Junta Militar to fail and that the University of Chile became an "umbrella for Christian Democracy."
-He expressed his loyalty to the regime after saying: "I am the most modest soldier, the most humble, but the most loyal to this cause" and that: "...our position is one of absolute and unconditional support for the government".
+He expressed his loyalty to the regime after saying: "I am the most modest soldier, the most humble, but the most loyal to this cause" and that: "our position is one of absolute and unconditional support for the government".

-In 1983, Rodríguez, Federico Willoughby-MacDonald and Gastón Acuña founded the National Action Movement (MAN), after the political opening in 1983 by minister Sérgio Onofre Jarpa.
-In 1987, the MAN disbanded after leader Federico Willoughby left the party.
+In 1983, Rodríguez, Federico Willoughby-MacDonald and Gastón Acuña founded the National Action Movement (MAN), after the political opening in 1983 by minister Sergio Onofre Jarpa.
+In 1987, the MAN disbanded after leader Willoughby-MacDonald left the party.

 1989 presidential candidate

-Between 1988 and 1989 he tried to be a candidate for the presidency in the presidential elections by National Advance, in which he hoped to receive the support of the government, but he failed after the lack of support from sectors of the right (especially UDI and RN) and the government, in which he supported the candidacy of Hernan Buchi.
+Between 1988 and 1989, he tried to be a candidate for the presidency in the presidential elections by National Advance, in which he hoped to receive the support of the government, but he failed after the lack of support from sectors of the right (especially UDI and RN) and the government, in which he supported the candidacy of Hernán Büchi.

-After Patricio Aylwin's victory in the 1989 elections, Pinochet called an urgent meeting in the city of La Moneda with some representatives, in which Rodríguez was one of them.
-He showed Pinochet a typewriter and introduced him by stating "With this typewriter I can write a letter by virtue of which this gentleman's election is legally null and void.", in which Pinochet looked at him silently, but then ignored.
+After Patricio Aylwin's victory in the 1989 election, Pinochet called an urgent meeting in La Moneda with various officials, including Rodríguez.
+He showed Pinochet a typewriter and stated that he could write a letter to render Aylwin's election null and void.
+Pinochet looked at him silently, but then ignored him.

-Other later participations in politics
+Later participation in politics

-He focused on law after losing the 1989 election, in which, after defending Pinochet from criminal proceedings, he became the target of protests in 2006, against his terrorist past and his relationship with human rights violations, among others.
+Rodríguez focused on legal practice after losing the 1989 election, in which, after defending Pinochet from criminal proceedings, he became the target of protests in 2006, against his terrorist past and his relationship with human rights violations, among others.
 On average, there were 500 people at the protest, in which protesters held up signs calling him a terrorist.

-In the same (2006), they tried to reconstitute Fatherland and Liberty, but the proposal did not receive support and Rodríguez himself rejected it, stating: “Under my leadership, Fatherland and Liberty will never be reconstituted”.
+In the same year (2006), they tried to reconstitute Fatherland and Liberty, but the proposal did not receive support and Rodríguez himself rejected it, stating: “Under my leadership, Fatherland and Liberty will never be reconstituted”.